 We then both struggled to adapt to the changes that I was making in my life.
 My birthday came round in late March and Ellen addressed her card to me as "Annie" - the first time that she had called me that.
 Just as wonderfully she gave me a beautiful and expensive dress that I had admired while we were out shopping together.
 But the day also really marked the end of our male/female relationship.

-At the turn of the millennium I was totally bewildered The internet had arrived and I was reading the websites proliferating on services such as Geocities.
-But they often only served to confuse me further, in particular I knew that I wasn't a true transsexual in the sense of being someone who has known since a young child that they were female - i.e. a woman in a man's body.
+At the turn of the millennium I was totally bewildered The internet had arrived and I spent many hours browsing Geocities - a hot bed of transgender websites.
+But these often only served to confuse me further - I wasn't a transsexual in the sense of being someone who had known since a young child that they were female - i.e. a woman born in a man's body

-Since resuming hormones I had had no libido, but I desperately wanted to be attracted to men and was actively seeking this.
+After resuming hormones I had no libido but desperately wanted to be attracted to men and was actively seeking this.
 I thus read the theories of Dr Bailey's and Dr Lawrence with a considerable sense of irony and disbelief, however I did relate to some elements of the autogynephilia model.
 When I suggested this to others I hit a hail of criticism - even abuse.

 In the summer of 2000 I spent a month's vacation exploring Florida in the USA as Annie.
 Ellen was with me for first two weeks, but I was one my own for the last two.
 I had some bad moments - particularly after Ellen left - which made me realise how much I still needed to redevelop my feminine persona and appearance before I would be ready to transition full-time.